bigjason/datatree/README.md

-datatree
+DataTree
 ========

 _This project is a work in progress and not ready for use yet._

 Summary
 -------
-datatree is a DSL for creating structured documents in python inspired by Rubys Builder, but supporting many structured output formats (planned).
+DataTree is a DSL for creating structured documents in python inspired by Rubys Builder, but supporting many structured output formats (planned).

 Example